trungtlam15/Algorithm_lottery/README.md

-# Algorithm_guessing number
+# Algorithm: guessing number
+* Purpose: simulate the process of guessing number game
+* Process:

+Call random() function to pick a number

-* Apply binary search tree to find a random number
+Method: Use Binary Search Tree to find that number

+Method 2: Use if and elif to fin that number

+# Fibonacci Sequence